Click on colored text for references

 I am a Christian.

 Yep, that controversial religion that has caused deaths, crusades, and chaos… That’s the one.
 This is a short essay about my journey on faith.
 While presented as a case, my intention is not to persuade, but to describe the process of my thought on the subject.
 Faith is not for people who assume to know everything or resign themselves from what they cannot examine.
 It is for others who recognize that our human experience stretches beyond scientific and agnostic appreciation.
-Christianity for me was first a result of upbringing and then, in time, hundreds of hours in study.
-Over time, it has become the outcome of a deliberate process in my inquiry about God and a secure area of my nature requiring no external assurances and validation.
+Christianity for me was first a result of upbringing and then, with growth and independence, unfolded into hundreds of hours in study.
+Over time, it has become the outcome of a deliberate process in my inquiry about God and a secure area of my being requiring no external assurances and validation.
 While generally up for conversations around spirituality, I feel more inclined to partners whose curiosity carries some meaningful investigation with it and typically overlook anyone merely talkative to luster their insecure cleverness or egocentricity.
 I do not indulge in arguments for God – not out of respect for other beliefs, but rather because I deem a Supreme Being potent enough to answer for Himself.
 We have only to be secure in what and Whom we believe.

 I find that most people with faith are not necessarily clear on why they believe, and many of those that argue against it are usually as clueless about the basis for their disbelief – hence, the hot gas around the subject.
 It appears only a handful of people know what they particularly believe, disbelieve, and why.
 For some, the rub around the subject is history, science, and hear-say.
 Those in this category usually regurgitate the commonplace arguments or a repeat performance of some lengthy nerdy-like speech that is obsessed and streamlined to the boundaries of logistics and science as we know it.
 One tends to hear more of a community in those conversations than an original contemplation or a soul.
 I love science, and consider myself active in that domain.
 The continued discoveries of science enable us to understand the universe in ways we never did before, and better yet harness the functions of nature and the world around us.
 It is both an empowering and fascinating feeling!
 In so short a period in our history as a race, our knowledge of the universe has expanded wildly and, like kids entering a puberty era in our understanding of the world, we suddenly realize how much there is to know and how little we previously understood – along with the sheer scale and pace of what continues to unfold before us every day.
 It is much like the way it suddenly dawns on an eleven-year-old how little she knew at nine, and the significant increase in her understanding of the world in the brief span of two years.
 We are overwhelmed.
 We do not need Mom and Dad anymore.
 Their very existence is questioned.
 We have become the universe’s teenager: hell-bent on independence.